 Russian ombudsman pushes for adopting legislation on combating domestic violence

-MOSCOW, March 1 (RAPSI) - Russia’s High Commissioner for Human Rights Tatyana Moskalkova insists that there is a need to draft and adopt legislation to fight against domestic violence, the statement published on the ombudsman’s website on Thursday reads.
+MOSCOW, March 1 (RAPSI) - Russia’s High Commissioner for Human Rights Tatiana Moskalkova insists that there is a need to draft and adopt legislation to fight against domestic violence, the statement published on the ombudsman’s website on Thursday reads.

 Moskalkova stands for a complex approach to the problem and thinks it is necessary to take measures to prevent family violence, her representative said earlier during a round table discussion of the results of adopting the battery decriminalization law.